mdeghady/kafka-spark-streaming-pipeline/README.md

 ```
 > [!WARNING]
 > the submitted packages jars has naming convention as groupId:artifactId:version:
 > - artifactId contins of packageName_scalaVersion .scalaVersion must be the same used in the spark .
 In the case of kafka package kafka & spark must use the same scala version.
-In this project I use kafka 7.5.2 & spark 3.5.0 and the both use scala 2.12
+In this project.
+I use kafka 7.5.2 & spark 3.5.0 and the both use scala 2.12 .
-> - version is the spark version used in the spark cluster or the most closest one like on the cassandra jar I used the 3.4.0 version because I didn't find jar has the latest spark version 3.5.0
+> - version is the spark version used in the spark cluster or the most closest one like on the cassandra jar I used the 3.4.0 version because I didn't find jar has the latest spark version 3.5.0 .

 ## Start the real work
-Now we built the Infrastructure and the relative components and we now ready to start sending messages , processing them and iserting them to cassandra.
+Now we built the Infrastructure and the relative components and we are ready to start sending messages , processing them and iserting them to cassandra.

 To run the kafka java producer you simply run the kafkaProducer jar
 ```